 From there we rode up to Yonge and Bloor, one of the city's busiest intersections.
 It was fun to stand right in the middle of the street and watch the dancing in the street.

-↑ The building on the left is the newly completed One Bloor East Condo.
+↑ The building on the right is the newly completed One Bloor East Condo.
 It's the 6th tallest structure currently in the city and the second tallest residential building, beat out by the unmissable tall one seen on the left of some of my previous pictures (Aura, located at Gerrard and Yonge). ↑

 ↑ A guy had set up the photo-op asking cyclists to make it look like our wheels were the OOs in "Bloor". ↑